Sanjana-Prithviraj456/Sanjana-Prithviraj456/README.md

  5) Programming Languages
-    * Python: Proficient in Python for data manipulation, analysis, and machine learning.
     * HTML/CSS: Knowledge of HTML for structuring web content and CSS for designing and styling web pages.
     * C++: Understanding of object-oriented programming, algorithms, and data structures.
     * C: Knowledge of fundamental programming concepts and low-level system programming.